shinich39/comfyui-textarea-command/README.md

 # comfyui-textarea-command

-Add shortcuts for fast writing prompt in textarea.
+Add shortcuts for quick writing in textarea.
 Nestable dynamic prompt.
 Tab to quickly select a token.
 Improved undo, redo history in textarea.